 The application installation happens quickly, and the setup file is removed within seconds.
 You won’t find the application in the cache folder if you’re not quick.
 In this situation, your only option is to redeploy the application to a new device and attempt to copy the application once more.

-Where Does Intune Cache Win32 Apps on End User Devices?
+Where Does Intune Cache Win32 Apps Files?

 When deploying Win32 apps through Intune, the Intune Win32 app files are cached at C:\Program Files (x86)\Microsoft Intune Management Extension\Content location.